Pinafore/nlp-hw/sequence_buzzer/README.md

 1. The inital run of the code *will* take time - at least 10-15 minutes and possibly upto 30 minutes.
 BUT both the trained guesser models and the training/dev/test data files for buzzer to train and act on will be saved, and you can (and probably should) simply run your code afterwards as python buzzer.py --guesser_saved_flag=True --buzz_data_saved_flag=True.

-2. Take a look at dataset_util.py - it will help understand how each question object is structured, and especially the useful functionality called 'runs' which allows splitting up a question into multiple partial snippets.
+2. Take a look at dataset utility functions (the first 3 functions) - it will help understand how each question object is structured, and especially the useful functionality called 'runs' which allows splitting up a question into multiple partial snippets.

 3. 'Flattening' is a loose term for going from \[\[1,2\],\[3,4\], \[5,1\]\] -> \[1, 2, 3, 4, 5, 1\] while 'Deflattening' is a loose term for going in the opposite direction.